All That's Not Worth Love

 All That's Not Worth Love (French: Tout ça ne vaut pas l'amour) is a 1931 French comedy drama film directed by Jacques Tourneur in his directorial debut and starring Marcel Lévesque, Jean Gabin and Josseline Gaël.
 It was shot at Pathé's Joinville Studios in Paris.
 The film's sets were designed by the art director Lucien Aguettand.

 Synopsis

-A pharmacist who up to this point has only ever shown an interest in stamp collecting gives shelter to a poor young woman and falls in love with him.
+A pharmacist who up to this point has only ever shown an interest in stamp collecting gives shelter to a poor young woman and falls in love with her.
 However she is more interested in the salesman in the shop next door.